netvipec/AdventOfCode/README.md

 VSCode tasks and launch file included in the code with commands for compiling and executing every day.

+# 2023

+Solution implemented in C++, Rust or Odin depending of the day.

+Compiled with gcc 10.1.0 with the following flags: `-O3 -march=native -std=c++20`.
+Rust and Odin contain vscode folder with commands to compile and debug the solutions.

 # 2022

 Solution implemented in C++.